A Sacrifice

 A Sacrifice is a 2024 psychological thriller drama film written and directed by Jordan Scott, and starring Eric Bana, Sadie Sink, and Sylvia Hoeks.
 A co-production between Germany and United States, the film is an adaptation of Nicholas Hogg's 2015 novel Tokyo.

 A Sacrifice had a limited theatrical release in the United States by Vertical Entertainment on 28 June 2024.
-It had a limited release in Germany on 1 August 2024.
+It had a limited release in Germany under the title Berlin Nobody on 1 August 2024, by SquareOne Entertainment.
 It received generally poor reviews.

 Plot

 Ben is an American social psychologist living and working in Berlin in the immediate aftermath of a separation from his wife back in California.
 Ben teaches at a local college, and studies and writes books about cults and how they work.
-His daughter, 16 year old Mazzy, comes to Berlin to live with him for the semester and attend a local English school.
+His daughter, 16-year-old Mazzy, comes to Berlin to live with him for the semester and attend a local English school.

-The day that Mazzy is scheduled to arrive, Ben’s colleague Max calls him and tells him that a contact of his at the police department is at the crime scene of a cult mass suicide and has given Max and Ben permission to come view it since Max had previously asked to be informed about any such crimes.
+The day that Mazzy is scheduled to arrive, Ben's colleague Max calls him and tells him that a contact of his at the police department is at the crime scene of a cult mass suicide and has given Max and Ben permission to come view it since Max had previously asked to be informed about any such crimes.
 Max and Ben arrive at a house in the suburbs where a group of people have methodically committed suicide.
 The police contact, a forensic detective named Nina, tells them that the group took the cyanide pills in shifts, to ensure that everyone could be laid out next to their own belongings.
 Each corpse also has a small seashell inside their mouths and a black smear on their cheeks.
 Because he is at the crime scene, Ben texts Mazzy and asks her to take the train to his apartment as he will not make it in time to pick her up.

 Mazzy attempts to take the train but becomes confused about where her stop is, so she asks a man around her age for help.
 The man shows her where to go and introduces himself as Martin.
-He tells her that he lives near her father’s apartment, and they exchange numbers.
+He tells her that he lives near her father's apartment, and they exchange numbers.
 In the days after Mazzy and Ben reconnect, she starts school and he continues his research, which includes interviews that he conducts with a member of a cult who will only speak to him behind her closed apartment door, and work with Max and Nina.
 Mazzy also spends time with Martin, getting coffee on one occasion and doing shrooms in the woods on another.
-One night, Mazzy, Ben, and Nina are all present for dinner at Max’s house with his wife and teenage daughter Elsa.
+One night, Mazzy, Ben, and Nina are all present for dinner at Max's house with his wife and teenage daughter Elsa.
 Mazzy asks Elsa who Nina is as she suspects that Ben and Nina are romantically involved, but Elsa says she has only heard of Nina as a colleague.